krmorse/CustomChart/README.md

 Pick the attribute on the previously selected type which will be used for generating the summary data for the chart.

 #### Aggregation Type
 Pick how the summary should be performed- via a simple count or by summing the plan estimates.
+For charts based on Portfolio Items there are additional options based on all the rollup fields- AcceptedLeafStoryCount, LeafStoryPlanEstimateTotal, etc.

 #### Query
 In addition to the advanced filtering component in the app, you can write your own complex filter queries.
 [Extensive documentation] (https://help.rallydev.com/grid-queries?basehost=https://rally1.rallydev.com) is available.
 This might be useful if you want to always limit the chart to certain complex criteria.